 In our experience, one of the most valuable members of the team is going to be each party’s CPA, or accountant; that’s because properly managing cash flow and helping advisors realize value on the tax-efficient basis is part of what this group does for a living.
 FP Transitions works comfortably with several hundred CPAs and accountants every year to assist independent advisors who are designing and implementing their exit plans and, alternatively, their succession plans.
 Nothing in the processes discussed to this point, with the exception of performing a formal valuation, should be unfamiliar to an experienced tax professional.

-A qualified intermediary is descriptive of a company like FP Transitions, who assist buyers, sellers, or both in their quest to do the job right, not unlike a general contractor in the building of a home.
-Advisors interested in buying or selling an independent financial services or advisory practice find that the process takes a lot of time, and often over a very short window.
+A qualified, impartial intermediary is descriptive of a company like FP Transitions, who assist buyers, sellers, or both in their quest to do the job right, not unlike a general contractor in the building of a home.
+Advisors interested in buying or selling an independent financial services or advisory practice find that the process takes a lot of time.
 In addition, practice and business owners do not go through this process very often and usually don’t have much experience, at least as sellers.
 Many advisors do not always negotiate well on their own behalf, and are not familiar with the legalities, taxes, rules, and regulations surrounding a merger, sale, or acquisition.
 Most sellers, and first-time buyers, aren’t even sure what questions to ask.

 The role of an experienced intermediary is to bring industry-specific knowledge and expertise to bear for the client during the M&A process.
 As a qualified intermediary, FP Transitions works with both buyers and sellers, and their respective legal counsel and tax professionals, and their IBDs and custodians, to achieve success.
 In addition to working with both sides in a nonadvocacy format, FP Transitions also provides valuation support, deal structuring expertise, documentation, analysis of seller or bank financing, general guidance, tax strategies, post-closing transition planning, and even post-closing mediation if needed.